North Atlantic Right Whale

 Implementing Vessel Speed Restrictions for North Atlantic Right Whales

-Outside of these areas, if three or more right whales are sighted within 75 nautical miles of each other, we implement a short-term voluntary speed reduction area around those whales and do our best to get the word out to all vessels to use extra caution in these areas.
-Unfortunately, studies have found that these voluntary measures are not very effective in modifying vessel speed or direction of travel, and therefore likely do little to reduce vessel collisions.
+Outside of these areas, if three or more right whales are sighted within close proximity to each other, we implement a short-term voluntary speed reduction area around those whales called a Dynamic Management Area (or DMA) and do our best to get the word out to all vessels to reduce their speed in these areas.
+In the Northeast, we also implement analogous Right Whale Slow Zones when right whales are detected by acoustic receivers.
+Unfortunately, studies have found that these voluntary measures are not sufficiently effective in modifying vessel speed or direction of travel, and therefore likely do little to reduce vessel collisions.

 Implementing a Mandatory Vessel Reporting System for North Atlantic Right Whales